 Installing the fret wires

-As the height of the frets increases as does the compensation at the bridge to allow for the greater tension involved in pushing the strings down against the fretboard.
+As the height of the frets increases so does the compensation at the bridge to allow for the greater tension involved in pushing the strings down against the fretboard.

 Fret wires also come in different materials, with some being more durable while others are quite soft.
 There is a trade-off between the two, with softer frets generally accepted as being easier to play but also tend to wear out much faster.